It is mid-winter in Melbourne with time, over the weekend, to walk along the bay.

 - What steps will you take as you work your way through the changes?

-By learning how to ‘manage the weather’ across your interactions at work, you will be able to steer through storms, sustain relationships and confirm strategies and outcomes.
+Learn how to ‘manage the weather’ across your interactions at work.
+You will be able to steer through storms, sustain relationships and confirm strategies and outcomes.

 Contact Sandra via email for more details of this recently launched program.